 How to set up your Exchange Online mailbox with an @cam subdomain email address – such as @botolphs.cam.ac.uk – using the Outlook Windows desktop client.

-In most cases, following the standard Microsoft instructions will work, but for older versions of Outlook or devices on a managed network you may see an error that an encrypted connection cannot be made:
+In most cases, following the standard Microsoft instructions will work, but for older versions of Outlook or devices on a managed network, you may see an error that an encrypted connection cannot be made:

-In this case follow these instructions to fix the AutoDiscover issue:
+In this case, follow these instructions to fix the AutoDiscover issue:

-- If you haven't already done so, download and run this configuration script:
+1. If you haven't already done so, download and run this configuration script:

-- With Outlook closed, open regedit and browse to:
+2. With Outlook closed, open regedit and browse to:

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0(or 15.0 for 2013 etc)\Outlook\AutoDiscover

-- This should now work and follow your roaming profile around.
+7. This should now work and follow your roaming profile around.

-Registry key needed for each domain
+You'll need a registry key for each domain

-DO NOT delete your @cam registry key.
+Do not delete your @cam registry key.